-The Department expects a student's disagreement with an evaluation of an item of course work (assignment report, class test, non-final examination, oral presentation, laboratory presentation, class participation) to be settled with the instructor informally, amicably and expeditiously.
+The Department expects a student's disagreement with an evaluation of an item of course work (e.g., final examination, assignment report, class test, oral presentation, laboratory presentation, class participation) to be settled with the instructor informally, amicably and expeditiously.

-With respect to a formal appeal, there are different procedures for course work and for final examinations and final grades.
+If however a formal appeal becomes necessary due to lack of an informal settlement, there are distinct procedures to follow for term work on one hand and for final examinations and final grades on the other.
 Of necessity, a formal appeal must involve only written work.

-Course Work
+Term Work

-An appeal against a grade assigned to an item of course work must be made within 14 days of the grade being made available.
+An appeal against a grade assigned to an item of term work must be made to the instructor within 14 days of the grade being made available.